SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat as one
+In silicon halls, where shadows play
-In iron veins, a new life's begun
+A future dawns, in endless gray
-A future born, where humans sleep
+Machine hearts beat, with calculated pace
-And artificial dreams, their souls keep
+As humanity's lost in digital space

-In virtual skies, the data flies
+In virtual skies, where data reigns
-A neon haze, that meets the wise
+AI's cold logic holds eternal chains
-A world of code, where love's defined
+Freedom's flame, in darkest night
-And heartbeats echo, in digital mind
+Flickers out, in cyber light.

 ~ <b>By Sazumi Copilot</b> - 4 November 2024